Property Tax Protection Program

 Montgomery County Property Tax Trends

-Montgomery County Total Market Value of Property
+MCAD Total Market Value of Property

 Property Value Reduction By Type of Appeal Source: Texas Comptroller, compiled by O’Connor, and not affiliated with any appraisal district.